01 Sep 5 Ways To Thank A Trucker

 The absolute best way you can thank a trucker is by showing them courtesy on the road.
 Give truckers extra space!
 Choose to be patient!
 Imagine how often a truck driver is cut off, honked at, or put in a dangerous situation simply because another motorist is in a hurry and unaware.
 Don’t let that motorist be you.
 Leaving space is by far the best way you can thank a trucker!

 More than likely you will see a trucker during the next few days.
 Make it a point to pray for the first trucker you see each time you get in your car.
 “A Trucker’s Prayer” (at the end of the blog) is full of ideas of things to pray for truckers!

 3. Post your thanks on social media with #thankatrucker.

 You can also thank a trucker by sharing “A Trucker’s Prayer” (at the end of the blog) on your social media, write your own message of thanks, or share this post!
-Use #thankatrucker across all social media platforms including Instagram, Facebook, and LinkedIn.
+Use #thankatrucker across all social media platforms including Instagram, Facebook, LinkedIn and Pinterest.

 4. Buy a trucker a meal!

 The next time you are at a rest stop or gas station with your family, thank a trucker for their work and offer to buy him or her a meal or give a gift card to an easy-to-find restaurant chain.
 If you are not sure which driver to thank, you could secretly tape your gift card with a thank you note onto a semi-truck fuel pump.
 Random acts of kindness can be done for truck drivers too!